Story Skeleton—Pride & Prejudice

 Mr. Bennet and Mr. Gardiner are dispatched to track Lydia down in London, where she is presumed to be holed up with Mr. Wickham.
 But there is little hope of finding them, and even less hope that Mr. Wickham will do the right thing and marry her—especially because she has no money.

-This could be considered an all-is-lost moment for Elizabeth.
-Her feelings for Darcy have now come full circle and she would marry him if he asked.
+This is an all-is-lost moment for Elizabeth.
+Her feelings for Darcy have now come full circle, and she would marry him if he asked.
 But she now believes there’s no chance of him doing so with a sister whose reputation is so wholly ruined.

 What no one realizes is that Darcy is working behind the scenes to remedy the situation.
 This is part of his second trial.